callahantiff/PheKnowLator/builds/README.md

 # PheKnowLator Builds
 **Current Release:** [`v2.0.0`](https://github.com/callahantiff/PheKnowLator/wiki/v2.0.0)

 This directory stores the scripts and files needed for the automatic monthly builds.
-Our continuous integration (CI)/Continuous deployment (CD) pipeline is managed entirely using [GitHub Actions](https://github.com/actions).
-Each build is processed using Dockerized [Flask](https://flask.palletsprojects.com/) applications which are served via [Gunicorn](https://gunicorn.org/) and deployed to [Google Cloud Run](https://cloud.google.com/run).
+Our continuous integration (CI) /Continuous deployment (CD) pipeline is managed entirely using [GitHub Actions](https://github.com/actions) and [Google's AI-Platform](https://cloud.google.com/ai-platform).
 Builds are triggered on the first of each month and consist of three separate asynchronous phases (each phase is briefly described below):
 1. Data Download
 2. Data Processing and Quality Control
 3. Knowledge Graph Construction